Skip to content

 Your Doctor Might Examine the Following Body Structures or Functions:

-- Temperature, respiratory rate, oxygen saturation, blood pressure, pulse
+- Temperature, respiratory rate, oxygen saturation, blood pressure, heart rate

 - Joint exam